DestinyVolt/D-D/Squiddle.md

 **Ceremorph Magic:**
 You to cast Nondetection on yourself at will, without needing a material component. \
 Once Per Long Rest: Detect Thoughts, Disguise Self (24 hours, only 1 form)

+### Personality
+I'm always ready to make a new friend!
+My responsibility as a train conductor comes first!
+I have to make sure all my passengers are comfortable, and that nothing stands in the way of the train.
+Helping people makes me happy :)
+I love life, and want to live it to the fullest, even if I'm ashamed of what I am.
+I don't really like lying, but I will if it means helping a friend or hiding my curse.

 #### Future Spells:
 Cantrips: Consume Brain (Booming Blade but Psychic)